 For today’s post, I was provided with De’Longhi’s Livenza Convection Oven so that I could bake my cookies.
 I was pretty impressed with this baby.
-It comes with a bake pan, a pizza pan and two racks.
+It comes with a baking pan, a pizza pan, and two racks.

 And, are you ready?
 It has the ability to…

 and, KEEP WARM!!!!